-Planks are a full-body exercise that uses your own body weight and gravity for resistance.
-Popular for strengthening your core, this common exercise can flatten your abs, define your arms and strengthen your shoulders.
+Planks are a full-body exercise that use your own bodyweight and gravity for resistance.
+Popular for strengthening your core, this common move can flatten your abs, define your arms and strengthen your shoulders.
 Before you can plank your way to physical perfection, however, you must start with the basics.

 The following is a list of plank variations, starting with beginner-level and progressing through to intermediate and finally, advanced plank poses.
 Every athlete who has mastered the art of planking had to start somewhere, so give these eight plank variations a try and watch your figure transform.

 Keep in mind that when it comes to planking, form is everything.
 Correct form produces results; incorrect form produces zero results and can cause injury.
 The following moves are described with correct form in mind.

 Knee Elbow Plank

 It doesn’t get much more basic than this.
 Behold, the Knee Elbow Plank: